Approximation Dynamics: Relation Dynamics And Tractable Systems

 \begin{theo} Assume that $(X,f)$ is a dynamical system with only finitely many basic sets.
 Each terminal basic set is an attractor and so is visible.
-Furthermore, the union of the basins of the basic sets is a dense open subset of $X$. \end{theo}
+Furthermore, the union of the basin interiors of the basic sets is a dense open subset of $X$. \end{theo}

 {\bfseries Proof:} Let $B$ be a terminal basic set.
 Number the basic sets $\{ B_1, \dots , B_n \}$ so that $B_n = B$.
 We proceed by induction on $n$.